argoproj-labs/gitops-promoter/docs/getting-started.md

 To configure a GitHub App, you will need to create an app in your organization.
 You can follow the instructions [here](https://docs.github.com/en/developers/apps/creating-a-github-app) to create the Github App.

+!!! note "Configure your webhook ingress"

-!!! note We do support configuration of a GitHub App webhook that triggers PR creation upon Push.
+    We do support configuration of a GitHub App webhook that triggers PR creation upon Push.
 However, we do not configure the ingress to allow Github to reach the GitOps Promoter.
 You will need to configure the ingress to allow GitHub to reach the GitOps Promoter via the service [promoter-webhook-receiver]() which listens on port `3333`.
 If you do not use webhooks you might want to adjust the auto reconciliation interval to a lower value using these cli flags `--promotion-strategy-requeue-duration` and
     `--change-transfer-policy-requeue-duration`.

 During the creation the GitHub App, you will need to configure the following settings: